-While grieving is a normal part of coping with limb loss, getting stuck there is not.
+Grieving is a normal part of coping with limb loss.
 Here are some steps you can take to help get through this difficult period.

 Achieving a Sense of Well Being TOP

 In the end, it is important to realize that although you may have lost a part of you, it does not change who you are.
 If you don’t already, you will soon realize the truth of the age-old saying, "beauty comes from within."
-Losing a limb may actually help let what you have on the inside shine through.
+Facing the challange may actually help let what you have on the inside shine through.
 You are still the same person, with the same mind and soul.